Don't Judge an Object by Its Context: Learning to Overcome Contextual Bias

 where $|.|$ denotes cardinality of a set.
-Eq (\ref{eqn:bias}) measures the ratio of average prediction probabilities of the category \biasedClass when it occurs with and without $\mathrm{z}$.
+Eq (\ref{eqn:bias}) measures the ratio of average prediction probabilities of the category \biasedClass when it occurs with and without $\mathrm{z}$ (see Fig.~\ref{fig:bias}).
 A higher value indicates a higher dependency of \biasedClass on $\mathrm{z}$.
 We determine \cooccurClass as follows:

-i.e., for each \biasedClass, we identify a category that yields the highest value of $\mathrm{bias}$, and construct \biasedSetPair with $\mathrm{K}$ most biased category pairs.
+i.e., for each \biasedClass, we identify a category \cooccurClass that (i) yields the highest value of $\mathrm{bias}$ and (ii) co-occurs at least $10 - 20\%$ times (see Sec.~\ref{sec:train_setup}) with \biasedClass.
+We then construct \biasedSetPair with $\mathrm{K}$ most biased category pairs.
 We note that the above formulation is directional, i.e., it only captures the biases in \biasedClass caused due to \cooccurClass.
 For instance, $\mathrm{bias(ski, person)}$ only captures bias in ``ski'' due to ``person'' but not vice-versa.

 We next propose two methods to combat co-occurring bias in the training data.
 The input to both methods is (1) training images and their associated weak (multiple) category labels and (2) the set \biasedSetPair composed of the $\mathrm{K}$ most biased category pairs (identified from Eq. (\ref{eqn:bias})).
 We stress that training images have only weak labels stating which categories are present; they have no spatial annotations to say \textit{where} in the image each category is.